 Manitobans know how to party under the sun!
 We celebrate summer with many incredible festivals showcasing music, food, art, and the province’s rich history.
-In Manitoba, festival season starts around May lasting until the end of August.
-(Due to the COVID-19 pandemic, many events and public spaces are cancelled and closed until further notice.
-Please check the links to the event page to check.
-Meanwhile, a good alternative are virtual tours and events.
+Festival season starts around May lasting until the end of August.
+(Event dates, when indicated, are tentative and dependent on changes in MB Gov. public health restrictions/guidelines.
+Please check the links to the event page to verify.
 Stay safe, everyone!)

 Here’s a list of some of these incredible events happening all over Manitoba:

-- Cube Stage Events – This is the venue where the Jazz Festival (June), Soca Reggae Festival (July), Fringe Festival (July), and BBQ and Blues Festival (August) are held.
-You can check the events calendar on their site for exact dates and other summer events.
+- Cube Stage Events – The home of various events like the Jazz Festival, Soca Reggae Festival, Fringe Festival, and many more.
+Check their site for exact dates and other summer events.

 - Red River Exhibition– Red River Ex is Winnipeg’s premier amusement park.
 It features rides, carnival games, a petting zoo, shows and musical performances, and many food vendors.
 It is usually held in June.
 Recently, they’ve opened space for year-round activities.
 Their Fall Fair is scheduled for August 27 to September 6, 2021.

 - Winnipeg Folk Fest – (2021 show cancelled.
 They’re planning to offer a live musical event on August 13-15, 2021 at Birds Hill Provincial Park).
 The Folk Fest is considered the summer festival in Manitoba.
-It is a four-day event of music, food, and other spectacles (like drum circles and fire dancers).
+It is a four-day event of music, food, and other spectacles (like drum circles and fire dancers) usually held in July.
 The event features emerging and well-established artists.
 Thousands camp for the entire festival or stay for the day.
-This year, they will be holding Folk Fest at Home due to the pandemic.
-It will be shown on July 11, 2020 with the same energy and wonderful music.

-- Manitoba Stampede & Exhibition – Dubbed as Manitoba’s only pro-rodeo, Manitoba Stampede and Exhibition is postponed for next year and will be held from July 16-19, 2020.
+- Manitoba Stampede & Exhibition – Dubbed as Manitoba’s only pro-rodeo, Manitoba Stampede and Exhibition is postponed for next year and will be held from July 22-25, 2021.
 Get ready for exciting bull riding, bronco-busting, tie down roping, bareback riding, steer wrestling, ladies barrel racing, and team roping exhibitions.
-Kids will be amused by a Rodeo Clown as well as entertained by the Youth Stars of Manitoba Talent Competition.
-There’s even an Agricultural Fair section that features dairy shows, light and heavy horse shows and Betsy bingo.
+They also feature entertainment and activities for kids.
 This family-friendly event is held at Morris, MB, about an hour’s drive from Winnipeg.